 Management unit Minimum level Deep lakes (> 10 metres in depth) Median lake levels are not changed by more than 0.5 metres, and there is less than a 10 percent change in mean annual lake level fluctuation and patterns of lake level seasonality (relative summer versus winter levels) remain unchanged from the natural state.
 Shallow lakes (≤ 10 metres in depth) Median lake levels are not changed by more than 10 percent, and there is less than a 10 percent change in mean annual lake level fluctuation and patterns of lake level seasonality (relative summer versus winter) remain unchanged from the natural state.
+Dune lakes There is no change in lake levels.
 Natural wetlands There is no change in their seasonal or annual range in water levels.